curv3d/curv/docs/Theory.rst

 So it meets this requirement.

 Unique contribution of Curv: pure functional + CSG + F-Rep in one language.

+Secret agenda: Pure functional programming for beginners, and for people who can't wrap their head around Haskell.

 Competing Shape Representations
 ===============================